MiddletonCommunityVoice/services-list/content/about.md

 You can use an A to Z search by using the Tags.
 Click on this link  [https://www.betterhealth4.org.uk/tags] to get directly to the Tags page.

 # OR
-## scroll down to access our directory.
+## scroll down to access our directory by category.